Wildwood, Texas: Recreation

 Lake Kimball provides the opportunity for Wildwood residents to enjoy boating, fishing, and water skiing.
 There are also an 18-hole golf course, a tennis court, baseball field, and basketball court.
 Residents enjoy a man-made beach and swimming area.
 Close to the beach is a small park with playground equipment and picnic tables.

-Schools
+Education

-The Warren Independent School District (Tyler County) and Kountze Independent School District (Hardin County) serve area students.
+The Warren Independent School District (based in Tyler County, and covering all parts of Wildwood in Tyler County and most of Wildwood in Hardin County) and Kountze Independent School District (based in Hardin County and covering portions to the west in Hardin County) cover sections of the CDP.

+The Texas Legislature designates Tyler County as being in the district of Angelina College.
+The legislature does not specify a community college for the Hardin County side.

 Churches

 Two churches serve the community.
 The Wildwood Village Mills United Methodist Church is located just outside the community gate, while Wildwood Baptist Church is located inside the gated community.